Culion leper colony: American presence

 Many American veterans fighting in the Spanish–American War ultimately contracted leprosy while serving overseas.
 Having been under the jurisdiction of the Philippine Health service, the colony was known to have good doctors with the wide experience in treating leprosy, a disease not many doctors had seen except under a microscope.
 American Perry Burgess wrote "Who Walk Alone," a book in which he recounts the experience of an American veteran in isolation at Culion.
 Burgess served as the president and executive officer of Leonard Wood Memorial for the Eradication of Leprosy from 1928 to 1958.
 The Leonard Wood Memorial funding helped found a research institute on Culion to study leprosy, headed by Dr. Herbert Wade, chief medical officer of Culion from 1927 to 1963.
 Wade and his associates published hundreds of papers on leprosy, including many in the International Journal of Leprosy, which the Leonard Wood Memorial supported and Wade edited.

 Decline

 Under Governor-General Leonard Wood, Culion continued to expand its staff and facilities and continued using chaulmoogra oil for treatment into the 1920s and 1930s.
 However, it was later shown that 46.4% of the patients discharged as negative subsequently relapsed.
 Culion's decline began with staff layoffs during the financial crisis of 1933.
 After 1935, only leprosy patients who preferred life at Culion as opposed to life at a leprosarium closer to their region were shipped to Culion.
 With advanced treatment methods and the influence of regional clinics, Culion lost its eminence as a model leprosarium and had its population reduced to 739 by 1978.

+In 1998, the Department of Health declared that leprosy is no longer a serious issue in Culion.
+Since 2006, the sanitarium has only accommodated leprosy survivors who are incapacitated, old, or have no living relatives.